csulbying/2018Spring/05-bootstrap/bootstrap-tutorial.md

 Some of bootstrap's components are built with a **base + modifier** class approach.
 Basic styles are defined in a base class and additional style variations are defined in a set of modifier classes.
 For example, to use button styles, add a `btn` base class and a button modifier class such as `btn-primary` or `btn-outline-success`.
 Check [bootstrap button](https://getbootstrap.com/docs/4.0/components/buttons/) for details.

-Button styles can be applied to a `a`, `button`, and `input` elments.
+Button styles can be applied to `a`, `button`, and `input` elements.
 When `a` is used as a button to trigger in-page action, add `role="button"` to convey the purpose.
 Add the following contents:

 ```html
 <h2>Bacis Buttons</h2>